Fun trip turns fatal for 5 friends

 The accident took place at the Pabna Sugar Mill area on the Pabna-Rajshahi highway around 9:30pm, Rafiqul Islam, officer-in-charge of Ishwardi Police Station, told The Daily Star.

-Police said Nayeem used to work as a drive of a ride-sharing service in Dhaka, reports our Pabna correspondent.
+Police said Nayeem used to work as a drive of a ride-sharing service in Dhaka.

 He drove to his village home in Azampur village a day earlier.
 He then met up with his friends, they wanted to go to Ishwardi in his car.